wolflo/proxies.huff/README.md

 ### 2D Proxy
 `huff_modules/proxy-2d.huff`

 Idea borrowed from [GNSPS/2DProxy](https://github.com/GNSPS/2DProxy).
 A proxy that delegatecalls it's constructor.
-Takes the first constructor argument as the target and stores it at the `TARGET_SLOT`.
-The second constructor argument is the constructor target.
-All remaining constructor arguments are copied into memory, then the proxy `delegatecalls` to the constructor target with the constructor args as calldata.
-I haven't even started on this one yet.
+Takes the first 32 bytes of constructor args as the `runtime_target`, to which future delegatecalls are made.
+The next 32 bytes of constructor args are the `constructor_target`.
+All remaining constructor arguments are copied into memory, then the proxy `delegatecalls` to the `constructor_target` with the copied args as calldata.
+There is a basic outline for this one, but it's still missing some pieces.

 # Usage
 `git clone --recursive`